 Delivering a Digital Transformation of Critical National Infrastructure

-The internal business change team and Marlowe’s business change delivery team worked closely to convert their strategy into practical activities to deliver a complex digital transformation of critical national infrastructure.
+Along with the Home Office’s internal team, Marlowe’s business change delivery team worked to convert the customer’s strategy into practical activities and deliver a complex digital transformation of critical national infrastructure.

-“Our experienced project delivery teams were able to work with our client to deliver a best in class digital transformation.
-By sharing our extensive industry knowledge, transferring essential skills and developing capability we ensure our clients have the required skills for a sustainable continuation of best practice.”
+“Our experienced project delivery teams were able to work with our client to deliver a best-in-class digital transformation.
+By sharing our extensive industry knowledge, transferring essential skills and developing capability, we could ensure that the customer had the required skills for a sustainable continuation of best practice.”

 Deborah Feakins, Director, Marlowe Consulting

-Post review the leadership team invited Marlowe to work with the business change team to deliver the recommendations and practical implementation of business change approaches identified.
+Marlowe Consulting conducted a full business change review with the aim of providing support to the senior leadership charged with the successful delivery of the programme.
+This review outlined a business change strategy, practical approaches and a new team structure for the business change team to action and deliver.
+Post-review, the leadership team invited Marlowe to work with the business change team to deliver the recommendations and practical implementation of business change approaches identified.

-Marlowe’s specialist expertise in integrated people-centric change provided The Home Office with a direct line of sight between strategy, planning, impact and readiness assessments, engagement, communications, training and benefits realisation.
-An assessment of people and customer-centric approaches and practices was conducted that were benchmarked against industry best practice which identified opportunities for improvement.
+Marlowe’s specialist expertise in integrated people-centric change provided the Home Office with a direct line of sight between strategy, planning, impact and readiness assessments, engagement, communications, training and benefits realisation.
+An assessment of people and customer-centric approaches and practices was conducted and benchmarked against industry best-practice to identify opportunities for improvement.

 Marlowe was responsible for the design and delivery of targeted, specialist change management skills to upskill a sustainable strategic civil service business change capability.
 A structured set of business change deliverables and a works breakdown structure was agreed and delivered, which included:

-- a prioritised stakeholder engagement process, a new business case stakeholder strategy and resistance management strategy.
+- A prioritised stakeholder engagement process, new business case stakeholder strategy and resistance management strategy.

-- business change plan created in collaboration with cross-work stream teams, to ensure shared responsibility for milestones and activities.
+- A business change plan, created in collaboration with cross-work stream teams, to ensure shared responsibility for milestones and activities.

-Marlowe recognised the need to transition with minimal disruption to operational services, this reduced the risk of key skills and retained knowledge being lost which minimised any drop in
+Marlowe recognised the need to transition with minimal disruption to operational services.
+This reduced the risk of key skills and retained knowledge being lost, minimising any drop in performance during the transition.

-Marlowe facilitated the adoption of business change approaches incorporating governance, building integrated plans, managing risks, dependencies, benefits and actionable reporting.
-This ensures a managed and sustainable transition from legacy to new, supported by:
+Marlowe facilitated the adoption of business change approaches, incorporating governance, building integrated plans, managing risks, dependencies, benefits and actionable reporting.
+This ensured a managed and sustainable transition from legacy to new, supported by:

-- coaching others and providing hands-on practical support to develop new skills has increased levels of proficiency so that leaders, managers and employees are more confident and productive in the new ways of working.
+- Coaching others and providing hands-on practical support to develop new skills.
+This increased levels of proficiency, allowing leaders, managers and employees to become more confident and productive in the new ways of working.

-- business change that has been cited as an exemplar programme for business change.
+- Delivering business change that has been cited as an exemplar programme for business change.

-- development of a secure national rollout (NRO) plan that was complimented by all stakeholders for the thoroughness of thinking (including constraints, risks, balancing of technology and business needs) and the clarity with which it was presented and discussed.
+- The development of a secure national rollout (NRO) plan that was complemented by all stakeholders for the thoroughness of thinking (including constraints, risks, balancing of technology and business needs) and the clarity in which it was presented and discussed.